Overview

 Modern Trekkers Expectations:

-Now trekkers seek balance between adventure and the outside world while in trek to be connected.
-Here are some expectation of modern traveller that we try to meet:
+Now trekkers seek balance between adventure and the outside world while on a trek to be connected.
+Here are some expectations of modern travelers that we try to meet:

 -